icsi-berkeley/ecg_ros_catkin_ecg_ws/README.md

 # Installation under Ubuntu
 The installation instructions for this ROS package, which includes the ECG code, is now available under our general ECG framework documentation here https://github.com/icsi-berkeley/ecg_robot_code/wiki/Tutorial:-Ros-Demo.

-# Unsuccessful Partial Installation Protocol for ROS Indigo under MacOS (Yosemite El Capitan)
+# # DO NOT FOLLOW THE STEPS BELOW, UNLESS YOU REALLY WANT TO FIGHT! -- Unsuccessful Partial Installation Protocol for ROS Indigo under MacOS (Yosemite El Capitan)
 We do not recomment to try to run this on a Mac.
 However, if you want to go adventurous then this incomplete installation protocol might help you.

 Followed the instructions at http://wiki.ros.org/indigo/Installation/OSX/Homebrew/Source